buddi56/android_device_YU5014/README.md

 Device Tree for YU Ace
 ===========================================

-The YU ACe (codenamed _"YU5014"_) is a mid-range smartphone from Micromax YU, announced in August 2018.
+The YU Ace (codenamed _"YU5014"_) is a mid-range smartphone from Micromax YU, announced in August 2018.

 ## Device specifications